 - With a tour: Many tour companies offer different day trips to the national park.
 Some involve hiking, others are more for taking pictures.
 See the tours

-- On foot: There are many hiking trails through the park and it is them that will allow you to discover all the facets of the Teide away from the crowd.
+- On foot: There are many hiking trails through the park and they are the best way to discover all the hidden gems of the Teide national park away from the crowd.

 Here are two maps of Teide National Park that may be useful to you.

 Tenerife has a little nickname: the island of eternal spring.
-So even this reputation is rather well founded (it is 20-30 degrees all year round and at the seaside there is almost no season), it is not possible to summarize the weather in Tenerife so easily.
+So even this reputation is rather well founded (it is 20-30 degrees all year round and at sea level there is almost no season), it is not possible to summarize the weather in Tenerife so easily.

 The simple fact of having such a large volcano in Tenerife creates strange weather phenomena (microclimates) and the weather can be completely different a few kilometres away on the island.
 For example, the south of the island is generally sunnier but also much drier and desert-like than the north, which is much greener.
 It is also very common to see clouds forming very locally (for example in La Laguna where it often rains) and a few kilometres further away the sun shines.

 The Teide is also the only place on the island where you can really observe the seasons.
-It is not uncommon for the volcano to cover itself with snow in winter (because of the “small drop” in temperatures:) and in spring you can observe many endemic plant species that flower and are found nowhere else.
+It is not uncommon for the volcano to be covered in snow during winter (because of the “small drop” in temperatures:) and in spring you can observe many endemic plant species that bloom and are found nowhere else.

 Visit the Teide national Park by car (or by bus)

-Whether you are going up to the Teide from the south or the north, I really advise you to stop already at the different points of view that you will encounter on the roadside before entering the national park.
+Whether you are driving up to the Teide from the south or the north, I really recommend you to stop at the different viewpoints that you will encounter on the roadside before entering the national park.
 The vegetation below 2000m is completely different and you will first cross a magnificent pine forest that covers the flanks of the Teide.
 The view of the Teide volcano is spectacular in some places.

-Once in the park, there are several very interesting places where you can park and explore (let’s assume that you arrive on the Laguna – Orotava side for order.
+Once in the park, there are several very interesting places where you can park and explore (let’s assume that you arrive on the Laguna – Orotava side.
 You will find all these points on the map):

-Minas de San Jose: A very beautiful part of the park where the landscapes are a little less rocky and where you can go for a walk on the volcanic sand.
-The opportunity to hike on another planet!
+- Minas de San Jose: A very beautiful part of the park where the landscapes are a little less rocky and where you can go for a walk on the volcanic sand.
+The chance to hike on another planet!

 - Montana blanca: A small car park at the beginning of the path that climbs to the top of the Teide by the south side.
-Even if the car park is more designed for people who go up to the Teide, there is also a way to make shorter and more difficult walks from this point.
+Even if the car park has been thought for people who hike up to the Teide, there are also trails to make shorter and less difficult walks from this point.